bbonnin/zeppelin-arangodb-interpreter/README.md

 [ArangoDB](https://www.arangodb.com/) Interpreter for [Appache Zeppelin](https://zeppelin.incubator.apache.org/).
 This interpreter only supports AQL ([ArangoDB Query Language](https://docs.arangodb.com/Aql/)).

-> **Important** : the graph part of ArangoDB is not supported at the moment.
-Any help will be appreciate !
+> **Important** : the graph part of ArangoDB is **PARTIALLY** supported at the moment.
+To test if you can use the data from the [Actors and Movies Database example](https://docs.arangodb.com/cookbook/GraphExampleActorsAndMovies.html).

 ![Search pie](/docs/images/arangodb-pie.png)